Ab Initio Calculations of the Static and Dynamic Polarizability of BaOH: Computational details

-The dipole moment and polarizability were extracted by approximating the first and second derivative of the energy (Eq. \ref{eq:alpha-FF}) at $F=0$ using the finite difference formulae.
-Higher values of the field of $\pm 0.0003$ or $\pm 0.0005$ a.u. were used in cases where numerical noise dominates, which is more likely to occur for the second order derivatives.
+The dipole moment vector in the molecular frame and the polarizability tensor elements were extracted by approximating the first- and second-order derivatives of the energy (see Eq.~\eqref{eq:alpha-FF}) at $F=0$ using the {two- and three-point} finite difference formulae, respectively.
+Higher values of the field of $\pm 0.0003$ or $\pm 0.0005$ a.u. were used in cases where numerical noise dominates, which is more likely to occur for the second-order derivatives.

-\subsection{Dynamic Polarizability}
+\subsection{Dynamic polarizability}

-We used the Dunning's correlation-consistent cc-pV$X$Z-PP basis sets \cite{Hill2017, Dunning1992}, with $X$ = Q and 5, corresponding to quadruple- and quintuple-zeta quality, respectively, for calculating the dynamic polarizability tensor elements.
+We used Dunning's correlation-consistent cc-pV$X$Z-PP basis sets \cite{Hill2017, Dunning1992}, with $X$ = Q and 5, corresponding to quadruple- and quintuple-$\zeta$ quality, respectively, for calculating the dynamic polarizability tensor elements.
 The effect of basis set augmentation was investigated by performing calculations with non-, singly-, and doubly-augmented basis sets, the latter two denoted with an aug- and 2-aug- prefix, respectively.

 The inner 46 core electrons of barium were replaced by an ECP~\cite{Lim2006} to model scalar relativistic effects.
 The remaining 19 electrons of BaOH were included in the CCSD active space.